 - pinch of Himalayan salt

-- In a double boiler, add coconut oil, chocolate, cacao butter and salt.
+- In a double boiler, add coconut oil, dark chocolate, cacao butter and salt.

 - Combine all the ingredients into a chocolate paste.
 Make sure to keep the temperature in the double boiler low, avoiding to overheat the chocolate paste.

-- Once everything has combined into a chocolate paste, remove from the double boiler and set aside until we take care of the other half of the cookie.
+- Once everything has combined into a chocolate paste, remove the double boiler from heat and set aside until we take care of the other half of the cookie.

-- In a separate bowl, mix cashew butter with raisins until they combine together.
+- In a separate bowl, add cashew butter with raisins and mix until they combine together.

-- Once combined, pour in a glass or ceramic dish and let it solidify in the fridge for a few hours.
+- Next, pour the contents of the bowl into a glass or ceramic dish (flat bottom) and let it solidify in the fridge for a few hours.

-- Transfer on a big plate and let them sit again in the fridge, until you decide to consume them.
-These can be safely stored in the fridge for 4-5 days, even one week.
+- Place all the portions on a big plate (with space between them) and move to the fridge, until you decide to consume them.
+This fudge can be safely stored in the fridge for 4-5 days, even as long as one week.

 - DONE!
 I hope you’ll enjoy these raw cookies as much as I did.